r181104/nv-plug/README.md

-# 🔌 nv-plug: A Modern Neovim Configuration
+# 🔌 A Modern Neovim Configuration

 A sleek and functional Neovim setup powered by Lua, `vim-plug`, and the `mini.nvim` library.